-In short, a satisfying scenario must simultaneously achieve two requirements: gauging the full $SO(1,d)$ symmetry while incorporating multiple observers along arbitrary geodesics.
-These two requirements appear incompatible within the original CLPW framework.
 To resolve this tension, we introduce the notion of "covariant observer"\footnote{In standard terminology, a "dynamical reference frame" typically refers to a classical frame, distinct from quantum reference frame.
 Although the observer in our model might be called a "dynamical observer", the term has already been used by Kolchmeyer and Liu in \cite{Kolchmeyer:2024fly}.
 We therefore adopt the term "covariant observer" to emphasize the fact that the geodesic itself transforms covariantly. }.
-The central idea is to promote the observer's geodesic from a fixed background to a dynamical and take into account of fluctuating degrees of freedom.
-This embodies two essential and novel principles: \begin{enumerate} \item \textbf{Dynamical geodesic}: The observer's trajectory is not a preferred path but a dynamical entity that \textit{transforms covariantly} under the de Sitter isometry group, thereby preserving the full spacetime symmetry.
-This is conceptually natural for a complete theory of quantum gravity, which should contain no external, non-dynamical elements.
-When constructed intrinsically, the observer must transform under the isometry, just like any other excitation mode. \item \textbf{Quantum fluctuation of geodesic}: The classical ambiguity in selecting a preferred static patch in de Sitter space—arising from the absence of an asymptotic boundary—is resolved quantum mechanically.
-We posit that the geodesic, and hence its associated static patch, undergoes intrinsic quantum fluctuations.
-This is natural in the maximally symmetric de Sitter space, where all timelike geodesics are physically equivalent and contribute democratically in a particle path integral, making such fluctuations a necessity.
-It is also natural for a complete QG where all fundamental degrees of freedom should be quantum. \end{enumerate} Consequently, the observer's position naturally provides a reference frame for the entire $SO(1,d)$ group.
-Upon quantization, this yields a Hilbert space $L^2(SO(1,d))$, which supports a unitary representation of the isometry group and serves as a quantum reference frame.
+The central idea is to promote the observer’s geodesic from a fixed object to a dynamical one, whose defining data are treated as quantum variables.
+In particular, while the observer is still described by a timelike geodesic, the overall positions of this geodesic in spacetime—characterized by its conserved charges under the de Sitter isometry group—is no longer fixed, but is subject to quantum fluctuations.
+This embodies two essential and novel principles: \begin{enumerate} \item \textbf{Dynamical geodesic}: The observer's trajectory is not a preferred path singled out by hand, but a dynamical entity whose specification \textit{transforms covariantly} under the full de Sitter isometry group, thereby preserving the full spacetime symmetry.
+This ensures that no particular static patch is privileged, and is conceptually natural for a complete theory of quantum gravity, which should contain no external, non-dynamical elements.
+When constructed intrinsically, the observer must transform under isometry in the same manner as any other physical degree of freedom. \item \textbf{Quantum superposition of geodesics}: The classical ambiguity in selecting a preferred static patch in de Sitter space—arising from the absence of an asymptotic boundary—is resolved at the quantum level.
+Rather than fixing a single geodesic, we allow the observer to be described by a quantum superposition of classical geodesics related by isometries.
+Equivalently, the associated static patch becomes a fluctuating notion, reflecting the fact that all timelike geodesics in de Sitter space are physically equivalent and should be treated democratically in a quantum theory. \end{enumerate} Consequently, the covariant observer naturally provides a reference frame for the entire $SO(1,d)$ group.
+Upon quantization, this gives rise to a Hilbert space $L^2(SO(1,d))$, which supports a unitary representation of the isometry group and serves as a quantum reference frame.